fatiando/community/GOVERNANCE.md

 * Recruiting and mentoring new Contributors and Maintainers.

-Package Maintainers are appointed by existing Package Maintainers for the particular software upon consultation with the Steering Council.
+Package Maintainers are appointed by existing Package Maintainers for the particular software and the Project Leaders.
-To be eligible for appointment as a Package Maintainer, an individual must be a Project Contributor who has produced code contributions to the software that are substantial in quality and quantity, and sustained over at least one year.
+To be eligible for appointment as a Package Maintainer, an individual must be a Project Contributor who has produced code contributions to the software that are substantial in quality and quantity, and sustained over an extended period of time.
-The Steering Council can also appoint a Package Maintainer in special circumstances, for example if a software has no currently acting Maintainer.
 Maintainers can step down from their role at any time.
-It is expected that they will notify the Steering Council and fellow Maintainers with at least one month notice so that a replacement can be appointed if required.
+It is expected that they will notify the Project Leaders and fellow Maintainers so that a replacement can be appointed if required.

 Package Maintainers will have administrative access to the software repository and package distribution services (PyPI, conda-forge) for which they are